kai-niemi/roach-bank/distribution/README.md

 ## Prerequisites

 - JDK8+ with 1.8 language level
+- [Roachprod](https://github.com/cockroachdb/cockroach/tree/master/pkg/cmd/roachprod) - a Cockroach Labs internal
-- [roachprod](https://github.com/cockroachdb/cockroach/tree/master/pkg/cmd/roachprod) - for AWS/GCE VM provisioning and setup
+  tool for ramping AWS/GCE VM clusters (you will need the AWS/GCE client SDK and an account)

 ## Scripted Setup

 Clone, build and unpack: